kontena/kontena/docs/using-kontena/nodes.md

 This will force the agent to disconnect (unless using `--no-reset-connection`), and require the agent `/etc/kontena-agent.env` configuration to be updated using the new `KONTENA_NODE_TOKEN=` from `kontena node env` before it will be able to reconnect.

 Decomissioning a node using `kontena node rm` will also revoke the node token, preventing further agent connections to the master using the node token that the node was provisioned with.
-If the agent is still connected, removing the node will forcibly disconnect the agent within the next keepalive interval (0-30s): `ERROR -- Kontena::WebsocketClient: master indicates that this agent should not reconnect: host node UXTT:TPWP:6OQM:3UKS:EPB4:MOQD:DYYT:N42X:VSR5:IIM3:VDCP:22IC has been removed`
+If the agent is still connected, removing the node will forcibly disconnect the agent within the next keepalive interval (0-30s): `ERROR -- Kontena::WebsocketClient: master indicates that this agent should not reconnect: host node UXTT:TP...CP:22IC has been removed`

 #### Grid Token

-Nodes can be provisioned with a shared [grid token](grids.md#Grid Token) using the `KONTENA_TOKEN=` environment variable.
+Nodes can be provisioned with a shared [grid token](grids.md#grid-token) using the `KONTENA_TOKEN=` environment variable.

 Nodes provisioned with a Grid token do not need to be explicitly created beforehand.
 Use the CLI `kontena grid env` command to generate the environment variables required for configuring `kontena-agent` on the new node, including the `KONTENA_TOKEN`.